Sheikh Mujibur Rahman: South Asia

 Mujib and Indira Gandhi signed the 25-year Indo-Bangladeshi Treaty of Friendship, Cooperation and Peace.
 India and Bangladesh developed extremely cordial relations based on shared political values, a common nonaligned worldview and cultural solidarity.
 In February 1972, Mujib visited the Indian city of Calcutta in West Bengal to thank the people of India for their support during the liberation war.
 Mujib was immensely popular in India.
 Many of India's leading film directors, singers, writers, actors and actresses came to meet with Mujib, including Satyajit Ray, Hemanta Mukherjee and Hema Malini.
 In Pakistan, a constitutional amendment was passed to establish diplomatic relations with Bangladesh.
 In the Delhi Agreement of 1974, Bangladesh, India and Pakistan pledged to work for regional stability and peace.
-The agreement paved the way for the return of interned Bengali officials and their families stranded in Pakistan, as well as the establishment of diplomatic relations between Bangladesh and Pakistan.
-However, Bangladesh had to concede on the issue of putting 195 Pakistani PoWs on trial for war crimes, after the three countries agreed by consensus to transfer the 195 PoWs to Pakistani custody.
+The agreement paved the way for the return of interned Bengali officials and their families stranded in Pakistan, as well as the establishment of diplomatic relations between Bangladesh and Pakistan; however, Bangladesh had to concede on the issue of putting 195 Pakistani PoWs on trial for war crimes, after the three countries agreed by consensus to transfer the 195 PoWs to Pakistani custody.

 Mujib and Gandhi also signed a Land Boundary Treaty concerning the India-Bangladesh enclaves.
 The treaty was challenged in court.
 The government attempted to ratify the treaty without consulting parliament.
 Chief Justice Abu Sadat Mohammad Sayem ruled that parliament had to ratify the treaty in accordance with the constitution, otherwise the government's actions were illegal and unconstitutional.
-The Chief Justice dissented with the government's actions.
+The chief justice dissented with the government's actions.
 The treaty was subsequently ratified by parliament.
 In his decision, Justice Sayem referred to the Vienna Convention on the Law of Treaties.
 The land boundary treaty was finally implemented in 2015.

 Left-wing insurgency

 At the height of Mujib's power, left-wing insurgents from the Gonobahini fought against Mujib's government to establish a Marxist government.
 The government responded by forming an elite paramilitary force called Jatiya Rakkhi Bahini on 8 February 1972.
 Many within the Bangladeshi military viewed the new paramilitary force with suspicion.
 The new paramilitary force was responsible for human rights abuses against the general populace, including extrajudicial killings, shootings by death squads, and rape.
+Pro Awami League commentators dismisss these instances of human rights abuses as "myths".
 Members of the Jatiya Rakkhi Bahini were granted immunity from prosecution and other legal proceedings.
 The force swore an oath of loyalty to Mujib.